 Well, a very small pain comes with blood tests.
 Besides, some persons get anxious over having their blood drawn, and this alone might cause more pain than the entire process.

 Need a private blood test in the UK?
 Visit doctors at the Medical Express Clinic.

 Yes, you can resume your normal diet after taking the test.
-Your doctor or healthcare provider may advise you on resuming any medication that was put on hold before the blood test was done.
+Your doctor or healthcare provider may advise you on resuming any medication that was put on hold before the examination.

 Understanding the results of a cholesterol and triglyceride test depends on guidelines from several clinics.
 See the results and interpretation below:

 Less than 200 mg/dL: desirable